mhanratty/marketplaceux-usercollections/spec.md

 * As a user I want a place where I can view all of my collections [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/19) | [spec](#collectionsscreen)
 * As a user I want a dedicated place to view user collections on the Marketplace [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/23) | [spec](#communityscreen)
 * As a user I want an app wish list to store apps for later [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/1) | [spec](#appwishlist)
-* As a user I want to be able to remove an app from a collection [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/13)
+* As a user I want to be able to remove an app from a collection [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/13) | [spec](#removeapp)
-* As a user I want to be able to delete a collection [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/4)
+* As a user I want to be able to delete a collection [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/4) | [spec](#deletecollection)
 * As a user I want to be able to customize the background of my collection graphic [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/12)
 * As a user with 0 collections I want to see a message about what the heck collections are! [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/3)
 * As a user I want to be able to see stats on my collections (number of shares, upvotes and views)
 * As a user I want to be able to edit my avatar and display name that appears on the collection